-John, aka “Birdie”, has been involved with music all of his life, and attended the University of Portland, Oregon, where he studied clarinet and composition.
-A clarinettist, saxophonist, pianist, and arranger, all primarily in the jazz idiom, and a music teacher of several instruments, Birdie’s accolades include Best Song from the Nova Scotia Theatre Festival and the Lescarbot Award for contributions to the artistic life of the Liverpool area.
-He has worked at Neptune Theatre and with the Winds of Change Theatre Group as a pit musician, and done some CBC Radio Drama composition, plus being past and present member of several bands and groups in Nova Scotia.
-His most recent contributions to South Shore Players have been orchestral arrangements for our production of Anne of Green Gables.
-He shares a love of the arts with his wife Ruth, who is our Treasurer.
+Involved with music since a toddler, Birdie attended the University of Portland, Oregon, studying clarinet and composition.
+His accolades include Best Song from the Nova Scotia Theatre Festival and the Lescarbot Award for contributions to the artistic life of the Liverpool area.
+Past work includes with Neptune Theatre, Winds of Change Theatre Group, and CBC Radio Drama, plus is a past and present member of several bands and groups in Nova Scotia.
+His contributions to South Shore Players are music arranging and playing in the pit orchestras.
+He shares a love of the arts with his wife Ruth, our Treasurer.

-Ruth is a New Brunswick-born air force brat who came back to the East Coast after a 20-year stint in the Northern Ontario mining industry to make her home in paradise – the South Shore of Nova Scotia.
-Some of her past volunteer work includes Treasurer of the Bridgewater and Area Performing Arts Society, Show Secretary of South Shore Horsemen’s Club, and a Red Cross Therapy Dog handler with her much loved companion, Kelly.
-She is honoured to be a part of South Shore Players as their Treasurer.
-Currently employed doing Workers’ Compensation investigations, she is an enthusiastic fan of the Arts, most especially of her husband, local talented musician and teacher, John Bird.
-She is a proud Mom and Nana, with daughter Katie and son Richard, plus an extended family, and five amazing grandchildren!
+A New Brunswick-born air force brat, Ruth returned to the East Coast after a 20-year stint in the Northern Ontario mining industry making the beautiful South Shore of Nova Scotia her home.
+And she loves being Nana to 5 grandchildren!
+Past volunteer work includes Treasurer of the Bridgewater & Area Performing Arts Society, Show Secretary of South Shore Horsemen’s Club, many school and sports activities, and a Red Cross Therapy Dog handler.
+She is honoured to volunteer as treasurer for South Shore Players along side her husband, musician, teacher, and current Vice President, John Bird.

-June landed in Lunenburg in the summer of 2017 with her husband, Dan, after a lengthy career in communications and marketing at Dalhousie University.
-The move was a bit of a full circle, as she’d started out as a reporter at CKBW in the early ‘80s.
-Years later and newly retired, her question was: “What shall I do now?”
-After more than three decades away from the stage, she decided to audition for – and landed – a role in SSP’s Locally Yours.
-That was followed by more acting, various workshops, a desire to direct, and a role with the SSP’s executive.
-(All of which, she confesses, is much easier on the knees than her previous passions – running and karate.)
-“Theatre is like playing,” says June.
+June landed in Lunenburg in 2017 after a lengthy career in communications and marketing at Dalhousie University.
+The move was a bit of a full circle, as she’d started out as a reporter at Bridgewater’s CKBW radio in the early ‘80s.
+Years later and newly retired, her question was: “What to do now?”
+After decades away from the stage, she decided to audition for – and landed – a role in SSP’s Locally Yours.
+That was followed by more acting, various workshops and a role with SSP’s executive.
+“Theatre is like play,” says June.
 And what could be more fun than that?

 Colleen has been involved in theatre since the early 1990’s as actor, director and stage manager.
 Since 2010 she has offered a variety of theatre workshops and programs for children and adults.
 She is active as a playwright and touring performer.
 Colleen is a regular director and performer with the South Shore Players.
 She is thrilled to have been your Artistic Director since 2016!

-Sheilagh spent 30+ years as an Administrative Assistant at the QEII Health Sciences Centre in Halifax.
-After retiring in 2013, she and her husband, Darvill, relocated to “Martins Riviera”.
+Sheilagh spent 30+ years as an Administrative Assistant at the Victoria General Hospital in Halifax.
+After retiring in 2013, she relocated to “Martins Riviera”.
 She made her theatrical debut in 2015 as a Lady of Avonlee in the South Shore Players’ production of Anne of Green Gables.
-Upon discovering there were openings in the SSP’s Board of Directors, she volunteered her services and was welcomed with open arms.
-Sheilagh hopes her many years of clerical experience will allow her to “star” in her “leading role” as the SSP’s Communication Director.
+Upon discovering there were openings on the SSP’s Board of Directors, she volunteered her services and was welcomed with open arms.
+Sitting on a Board was also new to Sheilagh but she felt her many years of clerical experience would allow her to “star” in her “leading role” as the SSP’s Communications Director.

 Dayle studied Costume Design at Dalhousie University and went on to work in the museum world for a decade.
 After a cross-Canada move and a need to come back home to the ocean, Dayle was introduced to the South Shore Players through a friend.
 This will be her third production with the South Shore Players where she will continue to lurk behind the shadows with needle and thread.